NGaikwad99/CompTIASecPlus-Prep/All modules.md

 #### Encryption
 * Level
     * *Full-disk encryption (FDE)* involves encoding all the data on a hard drive.
 This only requires initial set up after which it is performed automatically when the system is powered off.
-If the drive is stolen, the data is unredable and hence confidentiality is maintained.
-However, the drive is vulnerbable to access when in use at at this time the data is in plaintext form.
+If the drive is stolen, the data is unreadable and hence confidentiality is maintained.
+However, the drive is vulnerable to access when in use at at this time the data is in plaintext form.
     * *Partition encryption* focuses on encrypting certain parts of the drive as opposed to all the stored information.
-This allows flexibility based on data sensitivty and is useful for dual-boot systems.
+This allows flexibility based on data sensitivity and is useful for dual-boot systems.
     * *File encryption* focuses on specific files.
 This may not be secure but provides great amount of flexibility.
     * *Volume encryption* involves encryption of a certain set of files or folders within a disk or partition.
     * *Database encryption* focuses on the data contained in a database to pretect any sensitive information such as user credentials or healthcare data.
 Transparent data encryption and column-level encryption are two forms of database encryption that focus on the entire database and specific columns, respectively.